sepich/thanos-kit/README.md

 ### Unwrap

 This could be useful for incorporating Mimir to Thanos world by replacing thanos-receive component.
-Currently Mimir could accept remote-write, and do instant queries via [sidecar](https://grafana.com/docs/mimir/latest/set-up/migrate/migrate-from-thanos-to-mimir-with-thanos-sidecar/) scheme.
+Currently Mimir could accept remote-write, and do instant queries via [sidecar](https://grafana.com/docs/mimir/latest/set-up/migrate/migrate-from-thanos-to-mimir-with-thanos-sidecar/) scheme or via [thanos-promql-connector](https://github.com/thanos-community/thanos-promql-connector).
 But long-term queries via thanos-store would not work with Mimir blocks, as they have no Thanos metadata set.

 Consider this example, we have 2 prometheuses in different locations configured like so:
 ```yml